HardlyDifficult/Tutorials/Outline.md

 </details>

 ## Sprite Draw Mode: Tiled

-In the scene, update the sprite to draw mode tiled and change the width.
+In the scene, update the sprite to draw mode tiled and change the width so we can begin to design the level.

 <details>
 <summary>How</summary>